odelab/odes-plot/README.md

 ### Current Progress
 - d3 Notebook: A static page with d3 script editor and data editor.
 User can update the script in the script editor and get live updated d3 graph on the right side.
 - Flask d3 Notebook: d3 Notebook served using Flask.
 We introduce Flask as the backend to enable data file submission feature.
 The submitted file's URL is generated using SHA256 algorithm using hashlib.

-### To-do List:
-- Using plotly.js to turn graphs into dynamic ones
+- Support plotly format JSON object to turn graphs into dynamic ones
-- Python language interface: interfacing matplotlib with d3.js
+- Python script to turn matplotlib object to Plotly.js JSON object